What Will It Take To Finally End Congo's Ebola Outbreak In 2020?

 To some extent this was natural, he says: "We were like firefighters — chasing the Ebola outbreak from this place to that."

 In the short term, he says, it's easier to outsource Ebola response work to specialized temporary teams.
-But over the long run, it would be much more effective to bolster the ability of pre-existing health centers to do Ebola response work – essentially training them up to do much of the contact tracing and vaccinating.
+But over the long run, it would be much more effective to bolster the ability of preexisting health centers to do Ebola response work — essentially training them up to do much of the contact tracing and vaccinating.

 To a large extent, he says, the focus of the response has now shifted in this direction.
 That in turn has also fostered more community acceptance of Ebola response measures.